- Start date: August

 As part of the course, you’ll have the opportunity to submit two of your assignments at Masters level.
 If you do this, you’ll be almost halfway towards a Masters in Education qualification.
 If you go on to do the Masters in Education, all you’ll have to do is complete two masters level classes, a research class, and a dissertation.
 You can do this on campus or by distance learning.

-This class is taught both on campus and in schools.
-It'll help you become an effective teacher through learning about pedagogical theory, observing experienced teachers and applying your knowledge through teaching experience during the course.
+Taught both on campus and in schools, this module will enable you to become an effective teacher through learning pedagogical theory, observing experienced teachers and applying your knowledge and understanding in the practical context.

 Learning & teaching